Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Improvements

 Across diverse domains, a variety of prompting techniques have been explored to improve multi-turn LLM interactions, with mixed empirical results.
-In code generation, interactive multi-turn prompting has proven beneficial: the InterCode \citep{yang2023intercode} benchmark showed that strategies like step-by-step reasoning (e.g. Chain of Thought \citep{wei2022chain}, ReAct) or iterative plan-and-refine prompting yield concrete performance gains on coding tasks by leveraging compiler feedback over turns.
-In the clinical domain, role-playing a domain expert during training enabled notable gains – Clinical Camel \citep{toma2023clinical}, which uses dialogue-based knowledge encoding to infuse medical texts into a Q\&A format, surpasses GPT-3.5 on multiple medical benchmarks in few-shot evaluations.
-By contrast, persona-driven prompts do not universally boost objective accuracy: a systematic study found that adding a persona (e.g. instructing “You are a helpful assistant…”) in system prompts generally failed to improve factual question-answering performance \citep{zheng2024helpful}.
-Nevertheless, persona-centric role-play can enhance conversational quality and engagement in the right context.
-For example, CharacterChat \citep{tu2023characterchat} employs MBTI-aligned personas with preset behaviors and dynamic memory; its role-play prompts facilitated effective personalized support dialogues, demonstrating remarkable efficacy in providing tailored social support.
-Finally, explicitly steering the dialogue structure has shown promise in certain multi-turn tasks.
-The StratL \citep{puech2024pedagogicalsteeringlargelanguage} approach, which optimizes prompts to guide an LLM tutor along a predefined teaching plan, successfully induced a more pedagogically effective multi-round tutoring strategy (Productive Failure) in practice.
+In code generation, interactive multi-turn prompting proves beneficial: the InterCode benchmark \citep{yang2023intercode} shows that step-by-step reasoning strategies such as Chain-of-Thought \citep{wei2022chain} and ReAct, or iterative plan-and-refine prompting, yield concrete performance gains by leveraging compiler feedback across turns.
+In the clinical domain, Clinical Camel \citep{toma2023clinical} uses dialogue-based knowledge encoding to cast medical texts into a Q\&A format, surpassing GPT-3.5 on multiple medical benchmarks in few-shot evaluations.
+By contrast, persona-driven prompts do not universally improve objective accuracy: a systematic study found that adding a persona via system prompts generally fails to boost factual question-answering performance \citep{zheng2024helpful}.
+Nevertheless, persona-centric role-play can enhance conversational quality in the right context---CharacterChat \citep{tu2023characterchat} employs MBTI-aligned personas with preset behaviors and dynamic memory, facilitating effective personalized social support dialogues.
+Finally, explicitly steering dialogue structure shows promise: StratL \citep{puech2024pedagogicalsteeringlargelanguage} optimizes prompts to guide an LLM tutor along a predefined teaching plan, successfully inducing a more pedagogically effective multi-turn tutoring strategy in practice.

-These findings collectively suggest that the impact of ICL and prompt design on multi-turn performance is highly context-dependent – improvements emerge when the prompting strategy is well-aligned with the task’s interactive dynamics, whereas misaligned or naive prompts may even degrade performance in complex multi-turn environments.
+Collectively, these findings suggest that the impact of ICL and prompt design on multi-turn performance is highly context-dependent: gains emerge when the prompting strategy aligns well with the task's interactive dynamics, while misaligned or naive prompts can degrade performance in complex multi-turn settings.